apache/age/README.md

 Apache AGE is intended to be simple to install and run.
 It can be installed with Docker and other traditional ways.

 <h4><a><img width="20" src="/img/pg.svg"></a>
-&nbsp;Install PosgtreSQL
+&nbsp;Install PostgreSQL
 </h4>

-You will need to install an AGE compatible version of Postgres<a>, AGE supports Postgres 11, 12 and 13.
+You will need to install an AGE compatible version of Postgres<a>, for now AGE supports Postgres 11, 12, 13, & 14.
 Supporting the latest versions is on AGE roadmap.

 <h4>
-&nbsp;Install From Package Manager
+&nbsp;Installation via Package Manager
 </h4>

 You can use a <a href="https://www.postgresql.org/download/">package management </a> that your OS provides to download AGE.